LorenzoStucchi/mapathon_tool/README.md

 pip instal overpass
 ```

-Other packages can be installed creating a conda enviroment.
+Other packages can be installed creating a conda environment.

+### Option

+Brief description of the different option

+#### building_rank
+The first tool can be used during a mapathon to evaluate who mapped the high number of building.
+The parameters to be set are:
+- the bounding box
+- the time of the event (*must be* converted in UTC format)

+#### building_user
+This tool can be used to evaluate how a group of user mapped building during a certain time span.
+The parameters to be set are:
+- the bounding box
+- the days to analyze
+- the list of the username, to be inserted in the file *user_list.csv* add a  username for each line

 ## Future work
 - Analysis of other elements mapped (ex. roads).
-- Analysis by list of users ranked by the number of changeset.